-In the light of recent announcements and formal notifications from the government this document is designed to provide a brief summary of the regulatory changes and amendments to the approved documents that affect high rise residential, and other relevant buildings.
+In the light of recent announcements and formal notifications from the government this document is designed to provide a brief summary of the regulatory changes and amendments to the approved documents that affect high rise residential buildings.

 A list of (and hyperlinks to) relevant recently issued government documents is available at the end of this document.